Voice Tracks

 Organizing Voice Track Files

 Voice track recordings are typically stored in a folder within your Station Folder — many stations use a subfolder of Programs or create a dedicated VoiceTracks folder.
 The exact location depends on how your program logs are set up.
-The key requirement is that AutoCast can find the file at the path specified in (or derived from) the # VT command.
+The key requirement is that AutoCast can find the file at the path specified by the line following the # VT or # VTR command.

 Next up: Commercial Breaks & Traffic →